Dave Zelenock is in his second season at the helm of the Golden Eagle volleyball squad.

-Zelenock, who helped reshape the landscape of Central Michigan volleyball in his six successful seasons on the Chippewa coaching staff, was named as head volleyball coach at Tennessee Tech University in mid-January of 2013 .
-Zelenock, 30, takes over the reins from John Blair, who stepped down in November of 2012 after 10 seasons as Golden Eagle head coach.
+Zelenock, 31, who helped reshape the landscape of Central Michigan volleyball in his six successful seasons on the Chippewa coaching staff, was named head volleyball coach at Tennessee Tech University in mid-January 2013.

-“The position at Tennessee Tech is really a dream job,” Zelenock said.
+“The position at Tennessee Tech is really a dream job,” Zelenock said at the time.
 “I get to be a head coach in a conference that is competitive with the resources that it takes to win.
-I will have a great administration supporting our program, and it will give me the opportunity to be successful in my first college head coaching job.”
+I have a great administration supporting our program, and it is giving me the opportunity to be successful in my first college head coaching job.”

 After two seasons as assistant coach at CMU, Zelenock was promoted to associate head coach in 2009.
-With Zelenock on the recruiting trail, Central Michigan secured its fifth-straight nationally ranked recruiting class in 2012 and sixth in the past eight seasons.
+With Zelenock on the recruiting trail, Central Michigan secured five-straight nationally ranked recruiting classes and six over eight seasons.

-“Dave Zelenock is an up-and-coming coach who is a proven winner,” Wilson said.
-“He’s an outstanding recruiter and coach, and we are excited that he will be joining the Tennessee Tech coaching staff.
+“Dave Zelenock is an up-and-coming coach who is a proven winner,” said TTU Director of Athletics Mark Wilson.
+“He’s an outstanding recruiter and coach, and we are excited that he has joined the Tennessee Tech coaching staff.”

-“The number one thing that convinced me to come to Tennessee Tech is the people I met there, beginning with Mark Wilson,” Zelenock said.
+“The number one thing that convinced me to come to Tennessee Tech is the people, beginning with Mark Wilson,” Zelenock said.
 “I want to work for someone who I want to follow, and I believe he has great vision for the department.
-The people I met were amazing, both at the university and in the community, and they made me feel comfortable.
-It’s a great community and I think Cookeville will be a great place to raise a family.”
+The people are amazing, both at the university and in the community, and they make me feel comfortable.
+It’s a great community and I think Cookeville is a great place to raise a family.”

 During his six seasons at CMU, the Chippewas forged five winning seasons and a 107-78 overall record.
 In 2007, his first season on the staff, Zelenock’s scouting abilities helped CMU to its first 20-win season since 1985 and first postseason victory in 25 years.
-The Chippewas held opponents under 20 points on 20 occasions and won 20 straight sets over the course of eight matches midway through the season.
+The Chippewas won 20 straight sets over the course of eight matches midway through the season.
 In 2008, the Chippewas missed their second straight 20-win season by the slimmest of margins (19-11).

 CMU posted its fourth straight winning season in 2009, and reached the MAC Tournament semifinals for the first time since 1996.
 The Chippewas tallied postseason victories over Eastern Michigan and Northern Illinois to reach the semis.